 Marvel is an unstoppable force in many people’s minds.
 For the last ten years, their films have dominated the movie industry.
-Every wave of releases comes with a sizable amount of hype and excitement from comic and movie fans alike, and people rush to the silver screen when they see a new one released.
+Thousands of people on a daily basis want to know everything there is to know about Marvel and film news, so it’s a good job that somewhere like https://meaww.com/subcategory/movies exists.
+Without it, we would be left none the wiser about this giant movie franchise.
+Each wave of releases comes with a sizable amount of hype and excitement from comic and movie fans alike, and people rush to the silver screen when they see that a new one has been released.

 This would have been the same for this year.
 Another highest gross was most likely in the cards, with a few movies set to release in Phase 4 of their movie empire domination plans.
 It was going to be another major clean sweep for them.